 - Store whole bean coffee in an airtight container, out of direct sunlight, and away from heat, cold, and moisture.

 High quality beans are grown in idle settings for coffee beans that create their own natural pest control such as bats and birds.
 Pesticides are only needed when growing in regions that are not natural for coffee plants.

 There are many key words in coffee that describes the quality of the bean you are purchasing.
 Organic is a key word that has great intentions.
 It implies that the beans are “clean” and were grown without pesticides.
 Typically Arabica coffee grown at high altitude in shade doesn’t need pesticides.
 The best quality beans come from these regions and this is where our beans are grown.
 In addition, the organic label is expensive.
 Many smaller producers cannot afford an organic certification which comes with a huge price tag and a lot of regulations that are costly.
 Unfortunately, these costs are not usually reflected in the sale price of the beans.

 This is also true for coffee roasters.
-The cost of being able to label our products organic is prohibitive for an artisan roaster even though most of our beans are grown in organic conditions.
-We purchase most of our beans from Sweet Maria’s, a major coffee importer that specializes in traditionally grown coffees and small coffee growers who use sustainable farming methods. (see https://library.sweetmarias.com/organic-certification-and-green-coffee)
+The cost of being able to label our products organic is prohibitive for an artisan roaster even though our facility maintains organic and eco-friendly processes.
+We purchase our beans from various coffee importers, that specialize in traditionally grown coffees and small coffee growers who use sustainable farming methods.